Understanding End of Service Life (EOSL)

 This term indicates that the OEM has announced that the product support has ceased from a particular date and technical support or maintenance will no longer be available.
 Your OEM will notify you of this date so that you can seek alternative support or replace the hardware with new.

-Whether your hardware is faced with EOL or EOSL you will need to start planning your strategy to ensure your business critical IT has continued support past the EOSL dates that you know will arrive sooner or later.
+Whether your legacy hardware is faced with EOL or EOSL you will need to start planning your strategy to ensure your business-critical data center has continued support past the EOSL dates that you know will arrive sooner or later.

 There are many options available to help figure out the next steps of your EOL or EOSL hardware.
 After which, you will need to keep up with other equipment within your business; there are useful leading vendor EOSL libraries to help you keep track of these EOSL dates.